thebolt/python-template/README.md

 Create a new project with

 ```
-cruft create git@github.com:vorausrobotik/voraus-python-template.git
+cruft create git@github.com:Mr-Pepe/python-template.git
 ```

 and follow the prompts.
 The template will ask you for a name and email address to use for the maintainer of the project (the name and email address of your active Git profile is used by default).
-Unless you know what you are doing, you should define a project name, e.g., "voraus Robot Library", and go with the proposed default values.
+Unless you know what you are doing, you should define a project name, e.g., "My Project", and go with the proposed default values.
 Cruft uses [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.3/installation.html#install-cookiecutter) behind the scenes to generate the project.